 What is Reckless Driving in Fairfax County, VA?

 Reckless driving is not just a speeding ticket.
-It is a criminal offense, specifically a class 1 misdemeanor in the same criminal classification as a DUI/DWI charge.
+It is a criminal offense, specifically a class 1 misdemeanor in the same criminal classification as a DUI/DWI/DWI charge.
 A conviction or guilty plea can impact insurance premiums, your job, security clearances, and other sensitive matters affecting government contractors, military and law enforcement personnel, and a wide variety of professions.
 The penalty parameters for Reckless driving include:

 - Up to one year in jail;

 - A suspension of your driving privileges; and/or